Will Forte: Early life

-Orville Willis Forte IV was born in Alameda, California, on June 17, 1970.
-His mother Patricia was an artist and former schoolteacher; his father Orville Willis "Reb" Forte III was a financial broker.
+Orville Willis Forte IV was born on June 17, 1970, in Alameda, California, a city in the San Francisco Bay Area.
+His mother, Patricia, is an artist and former schoolteacher; his father, Orville Willis, "Reb" Forte III, was a financial broker.
 He is of Italian and Irish descent.
 Forte grew up in Moraga before the family moved to Lafayette when he was 13.
 He went by "Billy" in his early years until he was teased at school for it also being a girl's name.
 At that point, he chose to be known as "Will."
 Forte described himself as having been a "really happy little boy", whose parents were "wonderful" and created a "very loving environment."
 He was interested in comedy from a young age, growing up idolizing comedians Peter Sellers, David Letterman, and Steve Martin as well as the sketch-comedy television series Saturday Night Live.
 He often pulled pranks on his parents, and would record himself performing imaginary radio shows.
 He did not aim to be a comedian, but initially wanted to become a football player.

 Forte was "a laid-back teen with a lot of friends."
 He was a member of the varsity football and swim teams at Acalanes High School in Lafayette, where he graduated in 1988.
 He served as freshman class president and was voted "Best Personality" by his graduating class.
 He had no ambitions for a television or film career, though his mother noticed a "creative streak" in him.

 After high school, he attended the University of California, Los Angeles, where he was a member of the Lambda Chi Alpha fraternity and completed a degree in history.
 Forte wanted to become a financial broker like his father at Smith Barney Shearson, but felt "miserable" there.
 During that period, he co-wrote a feature-length script.
 Later he said that he discovered he loved writing "more than anything [he] had ever done in [his] life".
 During his time as an undergraduate, he had been encouraged to attempt comedy; he decided to change his career to do so.